delph-in/pydelphin/README.md

 ## Installation and Requirements

-pyDelphin is developed for [Python 3](http://python.org/download/).
-The [NetworkX](http://networkx.github.io/) library is necessary for the MRS package.
-[Pygments](http://pygments.org/) is required for TDL syntax highlighting.
+pyDelphin is developed for [Python 3](http://python.org/download/), but it has also been tested to work with Python 2.6+.
+The [Pygments](http://pygments.org/) package is required for TDL and SimpleMRS syntax highlighting.

 Likely pyDelphin does not need to be installed to be used.
 You can adjust `PYTHONPATH` to include the pyDelphin directory, or copy the